lewisPowers/LOBSTR/README.md

 - Data is extracted on the client side - no worries about third party interference or needless HTTP requests

 - Generate a new, updated spreadsheet as often as you want

+- Helpful Tip: Save your .CSV file as a .XSLX file to preserve your spreadsheet formatting.

+- Extra features:
-- Extra feature: displays the counts of your total trustlines and 'uncharted' assets on the browser window
+  - Displays the counts of your total trustlines and 'uncharted' assets on the browser window
+  - Asset filter: filter and get count of all of your assets that match your search text

+- Updates:
+  - 23 Aug '22: Filter system added, element styles edited

 ## ___What you need___